-- 2.4-10.
-Specific duties of the Chairperson and other Election Board members, in addition to being present at all Election Board meetings and assisting the handicapped through the voting process, are as set out herein: - (a) Chairperson: Shall preside over meetings of the Election Board; shall select the hearing body for applicants found to be ineligible in accordance with 2.5-6 in the event of an appeal; shall oversee the conduct of the election; shall dismiss the alternates and Oneida Enrollment Department personnel when their election day duties are complete; and shall post and report election results. - (b) Vice-Chairperson: Shall preside over all meetings in the absence of the Chairperson. - (c) Secretary: Shall keep a record of the meetings and make them available to the Tribal Secretary, other Election Board members and the public as required in the Open Records and Open Meetings Law. - (d) Clerks: Shall implement the requirements of identifying and registering all voters and determining voter eligibility.
-Clerks shall work in conjunction with the Oneida Enrollment Department personnel in the registration process, and assist the Chairperson as directed in conducting the election.
-Clerks cannot be currently employed by the
+2.4-10.
+Specific duties of the Chairperson and other Election Board members, in addition to being present at all Election Board meetings and assisting the handicapped through the voting process, are as set out herein:

+(a) Chairperson: Shall preside over meetings of the Election Board; shall select the hearing body for applicants found to be ineligible in accordance with 2.5-6 in the event of an appeal; shall oversee the conduct of the election; shall dismiss the alternates and the Trust Enrollment Department personnel when their election day duties are complete; and shall post and report election results.

-Oneida Enrollment Department.
+(b) Vice-Chairperson: Shall preside over all meetings in the absence of the Chairperson.(c) Secretary: Shall keep a record of the meetings and make them available to the Tribal Secretary, other Election Board members and the public as required in the Open Records and Open Meetings Law.

-- (e) Tellers: Shall collect and keep safe all ballots, until the election is complete, as determined by this law.
-Shall assist the Chairperson in conducting the election. - (f) Judges: Shall inform and advise the Chairperson of all aspects of the election conducted under this law.
+(d) Clerks: Shall implement the requirements of identifying and registering all voters and determining voter eligibility.
+Clerks shall work in conjunction with the Trust Enrollment Department personnel in the registration process, and assist the Chairperson as directed in conducting the election.
+Clerks cannot be currently employed by the Trust Enrollment Department. (e) Tellers: Shall collect and keep safe all ballots, until the election is complete, as determined by this law.
+Shall assist the Chairperson in conducting the election.

+(f) Judges: Shall inform and advise the Chairperson of all aspects of the election conducted under this law.
 In case of disputes among Election Board members, or between Tribal members and Election Board members, or any controversy regarding voter eligibility, the Judge(s) shall assist the Chairperson in making a determination.
 The Judge(s) shall also ensure that all ballots of voters whose eligibility may be in question, remain confidential.